-The Future of Television is Social – Many technologists, media industrialists, and marketers refer to the current landscape of content consumption as “The Three Screens,” representing mobile, PC, and televisions.
+The Future of Television is Social – Many technologists, media industrialists, and marketers refer to the current landscape of content consumption as “The Three Screens,” representing mobile, laptop, and televisions.
 The three screens are the windows of the world, your world, as you are increasingly empowered to take control of the experiences in which you wish to immerse.
 What was once the water cooler effect, has given way to the social effect.
 Conversations are taking place around programming, yet the experience is disconnected, requiring multiple devices to view, share, and react.
 But as this social effect gains in influence, its true opportunity lies in its unification of the three screens and the socialization of broadcast programming.

-Can Social Media Save Journalism - Whether it’s newspapers, television shows, or online mediums and networks, the shift is in how people find, consume, and share information and in turn, form social networks around related content.
+Can Disruptive Technology Save Journalism - Whether it’s newspapers, television shows, or online mediums and networks, the shift is in how people find, consume, and share information and in turn, form social networks around related content.
 What eludes publishers is the very thing that can save them.
 A new model is evolving where publishers can not only survive the evolution, but also thrive in an ecosystem of connecting content with audiences—where they congregate online.
 In order to succeed, publishers and journalists will be versed in the art and science of online community building.
 The reinvention of publishing models starts with journalists, where people become the ambassadors for content and the flagship brand they represent.

 The Conversation Prism, Inside the Looking Glass of Social Media – The Conversation Prism is a living, breathing representation of Social Media.
 It can reveal the very people you want to reach, where they participate, and how you can engage We will observe, analyze, dissect, and present the dynamics of conversations, how and where they transpire – becoming digital anthropologists in the process.
 As conversations are increasingly distributed, everything begins with listening and observing.
 Doing so, will help you identify exactly where relevant discussions are taking place, as well as their scale and frequency.
 This dialog can be charted into a targeted social map that’s unique to your brand.